Cohort default rates are more than just numbers to a college and university.

 Use borrower data like that found in the NSLDS School Portfolio file (SCHPR1), borrower demographic files in your student information system, servicer files and other sources that can help you determine who has defaulted in the past.
 Customize your default prevention strategy according to your cohort default rate goals, focusing on the borrowers you’ve identified as being most at risk of defaulting.

 As an example, one institution recently began working with the Student Connections outreach team to manage their default rates following in-house staff reductions and budget cuts in the last year.
-They had seen significant decreases in CDRs from prior years; however, reducing those efforts has already impacted FY 2015 rates, now trending up to five points higher than prior years.
+They had seen significant decreases in CDRs from prior years; however, reducing those efforts has impacted FY 2015 rates, now trending up to five points higher than prior years.
 This is a prime example of how consistent investment of resources in CDR management is critical to long-term, sustainable results in default prevention.

 Whether you do that in house or by outsourcing all or part of your cohort management and borrower counseling functions with a solution like Borrower Connect, only a consistent approach will provide sustainable, long-term benefits for your future cohort default rates.
 No matter your solution, having a way to keep a pulse-check on your active cohorts is critical to identifying current and future needs to continue positive impacts on your default rates.